 - In case you are audited or the IRS has any questions about items on your tax return, you will have the proof to back up your claim.
 If you do not have this documentation, you will find yourself spending time and money trying to find the proof.
 Worse, if you are not able to come up with a receipt, your claim will not be honored and you may even have to pay additional taxes and penalties.

-What Records Should I Keep Track Of?
+What Records Should You Keep Track Of?

-The short answer is you should keep track of everything!
+The short answer is you should keep track of everything.
 The IRS is known for auditing small businesses, especially those that show a loss in consecutive years.
 Additionally, many IRS agents do not understand the tax nuances that apply to real estate investors, making them more likely to question your filing.
 You will need to have proof if the IRS questions any of your items or, even in the everyday course of business if someone tries to question a payment.

 The two types of records you will need to keep are permanent records and short-term records.